With Liberty and Justice for Some

 Walter Maciel Gallery extends a heartfelt thank you to Monica Lundy in our appreciation for her time, passion, dedication and overall organization in making this important exhibition possible.
 We encourage as much support and devotion in making the transition into our new America less fearful.

-Artists Reckon With Trump’s Inauguration, by Michael Paulson and Andrew R. Chow, New York Times, January 20, 2017
+Artists Reckon With Trump’s Inauguration, by Michael Paulson and Andrew R. Chow, New York Times, New York, January 20, 2017

 Artist’s Mobilize: With Liberty and Justice for Some . . .
 An Exhibition Honoring Immigrants, The Huffington Post, by Amy Pleasant, January 20, 2017

-Walter Maciel Gallery Shines with Politics and Poetry, by Genie Davis, Art and Cake Magazine, February 5, 2017
+Walter Maciel Gallery Shines with Politics and Poetry, by Genie Davis, Art and Cake LA, Los Angeles, CA February 5, 2017

-Portraits of an Immigrant-Filled Nation at Walter Maciel Gallery, KQED Arts, by Sarah Hotchkiss and Kelly Whalen, February 8, 2017
+Portraits of an Immigrant-Filled Nation at Walter Maciel Gallery, KQED Arts, by Sarah Hotchkiss and Kelly Whalen, San Francisco, CA, February 8, 2017